GeneralMills/pytrends/README.md

 The following API methods are available:

-* [trend](#trend): returns the historical trend data to a provided keyword or an array of keywords.
+* [interest_over_time](#interest_over_time): returns historical, indexed data for when the keyword was searched most as shown on Google Trends' Interest Over Time section.

+* [interest_by_region](#related): returns data for where the keyword is most searched as shown on Google Trends' Interest by Region section.

-* [related](#related): returns the related keywords to a provided keyword or an array of keywords along with it's percentage of correlation.
+* [related_queries](#related_queries): returns data for the related keywords to a provided keyword  shown on Google Trends' Related Queries section.

-* [hottrends](#hottrends): returns the current top 20 trending searches for a given location.

-* [hottrendsdetail](#hottrendsdetail): same as the [hotTrends](#hottrends) results except with more detail such as links, publication date, approximate traffic, etc.

-* [top30in30](#top30in30): returns the top 30 searches in the past 30 days
+* [trending_searches](#trending_searches): returns data for latest trending searches shown on Google Trends' Trending Searches section.

-* [topcharts](#topcharts): returns the trending charts for a given date and location.
-Charts contain information such as title, description, source, a jumpFactory, etc.
+* [top_charts](#top_charts): returns the data for a given topic shown in Google Trends' Top Charts section.

-* [suggestions](#suggestions): returns a list of additional suggested keywords that can be used to refine a trend search
+* [suggestions](#suggestions): returns a list of additional suggested keywords that can be used to refine a trend search.

 [back to top](#api-methods)